ZoiDiama/My-tidytuesday-projects/README.md

 # My-tidytuesday-projects
-Take a look at my TidyTuesday projects on GitHub.🌟 They offer an overview of my work in various data-related fields.
-Join the data community at : R4DS Online Learning Community (2023).
-Tidy Tuesday: https://github.com/rfordatascience/tidytuesday.
+Take a look at my TidyTuesday projects on GitHub.
+They provide an overview of my work in various data-related areas.
+You can also join the R4DS Online Learning Community to participate in TidyTuesday: https://github.com/rfordatascience/tidytuesday.

 <details close>
   <summary>2023</summary>